I have owned Siamese cats my whole life and love them, but they are a special breed.

-I know the lure of big blue eyes might be enough to sucker you into a 15-20 year sentence, but it's important that you're happy so your bundle of kitty will be.
+The Siamese is one of the oldest recognized breeds of Oriental cats, originating from Thailand (formerly known as Siam).
+Now, I know the lure of big blue eyes might be enough to sucker you into a 15-20 year sentence, but it's important that you're happy so your bundle of kitty will be.
 Trust me, the last thing you want is an angry Siamese!

 Unless this is the first article that you've read about Siamese cats, you probably have learned about the vocalization skills they possess.
-Please don't want you to take this lightly.
+Please listen––I don't want you to take this lightly.
 Let me help you understand just how infuriating and wonderful their little voices are.

 Our family's Siamese cat when I was growing up, China, is now 15 years old.
 Over the years, she has put me in my place many times.
-But no matter how much I bothered her, she would always sit in my lap and treat me to her thunderous purr.
-Children are not the gentlest creatures towards pets, so the fact that China loved me so much is no small feat for a feline.
+But no matter how much I bothered her, she would always sit on my lap and treat me to her thunderous purr.
+Children are not the gentlest creatures towards pets, so the fact that China still loved me so much is no small feat for a feline.

 The idea that they are aloof and standoffish is very wrong.
 Rain and China do not like being alone.
 When we get back from vacation, Rain smothers us in affection.
 She smothers us anyway, but she especially has a difficult time when we aren't there.

 If you want a cat that doesn't particularly care whether you exist or not, don't get a Siamese.
 It seems like they need more love and affection than most dogs I've met.
 If you aren't willing to give what your cat believes is enough attention, you will certainly pay the price in bad cat behavior.

 This breed is also notorious for becoming jealous if you don't pay attention to them, which may be why they've gained a reputation for being mean.